 Central Square Branch, 45 Pearl St., Cambridge, MA 02139

 Join us for an English for Speakers of Other Languages (ESOL) class.
-This class will be taught at a high beginner level.
+This class will be taught at an advanced level.
 No testing needed.

 For more information call Maria Balestrieri at 617-349-4013.